DanutGavrus/10-C-Applications/2. Linux POSIX projects/README.md

 ```

 ## Getting Started
-You can find each project's description and requirements in the .pdf file attached to it.
+You can find each project's description(Chapter 1) and requirements(Chapter 2) in the .pdf file attached to it.
 Also, you should take a quick look over the code written in the .c file.
 ```
 In order to test any project you need to:
 1) Download .c and tester.py files in the same directory;